juanfranciscocis/NETWORKING/Homework/1/guide1.md

 ## 3. Performance
 - Why is important to keep track of the performance of a network?

+It is important to keep track of the performance of a network because the effectiveness of computations distributed over the network often depends directly on the efficiency with which the network delivers the computation's data.
+While it is important to first get the computation right, it is often necessary to design for performance in networking.
+Understanding the various factors that impact network performance can help ensure that the network is operating efficiently and effectively.

 - What are the main metrics we use to measure network performance?

+The main metrics used to measure network performance are bandwidth (throughput) and latency (delay).
+Bandwidth is the number of bits that can be transmitted over the network in a certain period of time, while latency is the time it takes for a packet to travel from the sender to the receiver.
+These two metrics are fundamental to understanding network performance and can be impacted by various factors such as object size, link speed, and RTT.

 - Give some examples of the challenges of using different metrics in high speed networks

+In high-speed networks, increasing bandwidth does not necessarily mean that latency improves at the same rate.
+This is because the speed of light, which determines the minimum time it takes for a packet to travel from the sender to the receiver, remains constant.
+As a result, high-speed networks can face challenges such as increased congestion, packet loss, and increased queuing delays.
+Additionally, the impact of latency and bandwidth on network performance can vary depending on the size of the object being transmitted, the link speed, and the RTT.
+For example, for a 1-byte object, latency remains almost exactly equal to the RTT, so that you cannot distinguish between a 1.5-Mbps network and a 10-Mbps network.
+However, for a 1-MB object, the RTT makes no difference—it is the link speed that dominates performance across the full range of RTT.

 ## Exercises
 1. Calculate the total time required to transfer a 1000-KB file in the following cases, assuming an RTT of 50 ms, a packet size of 1 KB data, and an initial 2 × RTT of “handshaking” before data is sent: